YantianZha/oarl.github.io/README.md

-## AAM-SEALS: Developing Aerial-Aquatic Manipulators in SEa, Air, and Land Simulator
+## Omnidomain AI and Robotics Website
+All rights reserved
 Project page source.
 The website design was inspired by [tigerhousefilms](https://tigerhousefilms.com/).